DavenportEmma/cluedo/README.md

 1. To start, the user enters the number of players.
 The Cluedo rules set out a minimum player count of 3 and a maximum player count of 6.

 2. The user assigns a player number to each of the players.
 The user is player 1 and the next is player 2 and so on.

+3. When the cards are dealt to each player, the user goes to the **Enter cards to yes** section.
+They select their player number from the drop down menu, select one of the cards they have in their hand from the next drop down menu, and press submit.
+They do this for all the cards they have.

+The **Probability table**